Robust-Multi-Task Gradient Boosting: Methodology

+That is, the pseudo-residuals computed in Block 3 are vectors pointing in the negative gradient of the loss with respect to $\hat{F}_t^{(\mathrm{task})}$, for each task $t$.
+Once a base learner \( h_{m,t}^{\mathrm{(task)}} \) has been fitted by minimizing Eq. (\ref{eq:loss_hm_task}), it is incorporated into $\hat{F}_t^{(\mathrm{task})}$.
+This step is repeated for $M_3$ iterations, for each task.
+The goal of this block is hence to allow each task to capture unique patterns not shared by previous blocks.

-Finally, considering the choice of the loss function for each problem type, the residuals and gradients are computed differently for classification and regression tasks.
-For classification, using the cross-entropy loss (Eq.~\eqref{eq:cross_entropy}), the residuals are defined as the difference between the true labels and predicted probabilities (Eq.~\eqref{eq:pred_proba}),
+Note that the computation of the pseudo-residuals involves the evaluation of ${-\partial \mathcal{L}(y_{i,t}, F(\mathbf{x}_{i,t}))} / {\partial F(\mathbf{x}_{i,t})}$.
+Depending on the choice of the loss function for each problem type (\emph{i.e.}, classification or regression), these gradients are computed differently.
+For classification, using the cross-entropy loss in Eq.~\eqref{eq:cross_entropy}, the gradients are defined as the difference between the true labels and predicted probabilities specified in Eq.~\eqref{eq:pred_proba}.
+That is,